100. Thurston Moore - Trees Outside The Academy

 41. Sir Richard Bishop - While My Guitar Violently Bleeds

-Former Sun City Girl Bishop let's his inner Django Reinhardt loose, as seen filtered through the murky, quirky and often scary worldview of the Sir with the undeniable guitar skills and origi
+Former Sun City Girl Bishop let's his inner Django Reinhardt loose, as seen filtered through the murky, quirky and often scary worldview of the Sir with the undeniable guitar skills and originality of few.

 40. Hild Sofie Tafjord - Kama